 |Luminosity range||about 0.1 solar for brightest (at the beginning of their life)|

 They generally transfer their energy to the surface by conduction (interaction of particles) rather than radiative transfer.
 Most are oxygen and carbon but under some conditions can have neon, magnesium, or helium.
 The limit on their mass is about 1.4 solar masses (the Chandrasekhar limit) and if an existing white dwarf grows beyond that, e.g., due to mass transfer from a companion, a type Type Ia supernova can result.
 White dwarfs begin at the temperature left over form the main sequence, at which time they can be far hotter at the surface than the Sun, then they cool very slowly.
 The term black dwarf refers to the theoretical state of a white dwarf cooled to the degree that it emits no appreciable EMR, but the universe is not old enough for any to be near that state (one estimate of the cooling time is 1015 years).
-Types of white dwarfs:
+Widely different stars are labeled white dwarfs, as long as they are small and hot stellar remnants explainable as electron degenerate matter and they might reasonably be considered many types of objects, given their variety of constituents, structure, mass, and temperature.
+Types of white dwarfs based upon their observational characteristics:

 Some white dwarf spectral classes (e.g., "DBV"):